How to make a captivating Kickstarter video for your board game

 First, decide whether you want to do the video yourself or hire a professional.

-If you have the skills, you might be able to pull off a decent video, but you’re almost always going to get a better result hiring someone who does this for a living, especially if they focus on Kickstarter projects (and more so if they focus on board games as well).
+If you have the skills (or you can call in some favours from friends with those skills), you might be able to pull off a decent video, but you’re almost always going to get a better result hiring someone who does this for a living, especially if they focus on Kickstarter projects (and more so if they focus on board games as well).
 You just need to ensure you set aside enough money in your budget.

-If someone sees your video and feels that it is unprofessional, you may have just lost a backer.
+If someone sees your video and feels that it is clumsy and unprofessional, you may have just lost a backer.
 Having a good, professional video can have a positive return on investment (ROI).

 Get on a video call with them.
 Tell them about your game, show them images, and talk about your vision.
 This should be a collaborative effort.
 You know what you want to see, and they have the know-how to deliver.
-They should also provide advice and suggestions along the way.
+They should also provide advice and suggestions along the way on how to make a video that best captures what you want players to feel.

 Give them all the assets (art and design) for your game that you would like to include, along with a first draft script.
 The script should also outline what you want to see visually at various points, not just the dialogue.